Skip to main content

 Petition for Probate & Executor Appointment

-We file the petition with the probate court, submit the original will (if one exists), and request appointment as executor (if there's a will) or administrator (if not).
-The court issues letters testamentary or letters of administration giving legal authority to you to act on behalf of the estate.
+We file the petition, submit the original will (if one exists), and request your appointment as executor or administrator.
+The court issues letters testamentary giving you legal authority to act on behalf of the estate.

 What you need: Original will (if available), death certificate, list of heirs, estimated asset values.
-We'll help you gather everything required.
+Court fees run approximately $300-$500.

 2